-- the applicant has and will maintain the technical capacity to comply with the conditions of licence - the applicant is financially viable1 - the applicant is a fit and proper person to hold a Victorian electricity or gas industry licence.
+- the applicant has and will maintain the technical capacity to comply with the conditions of the licence and other regulatory instruments such as Codes of Practice - the applicant is financially viable1 - the applicant is a fit and proper person to hold a Victorian electricity or gas industry licence.

-In deciding whether to grant or refuse a licence application, the commission must have regard to its objectives under the Essential Services Commission Act 2001, the Electricity Industry Act 2000 and/or the Gas Industry Act 2001.

-Further information about these matters is provided in part 4 of this guideline and in the respective licence application forms on our website.
+In deciding whether to grant or refuse a licence application, the commission must have regard to its objectives under the Essential Services Commission Act 2001, the Electricity Industry Act 2000 and the Gas Industry Act 2001 (as applicable).
+Further information about these matters is provided in part four of this guideline and in the respective licence application forms on our website.

-All energy licence applications are assessed on a case-by-case basis.
+All electricity and gas licence applications are assessed on a case-by-case basis.
 We may request additional information and documentation as part of the assessment of the application.
 We may also depart from the process described in this guideline or relevant application form if we consider it appropriate.

 Failure to submit a complete application may result in the application being considered invalid and consideration of the application may not proceed.
-It is an applicant's responsibility to ensure that it provides a complete and accurate application.
+It is an applicant's responsibility to provide a complete and accurate application.